 Older people may need a higher dose of vaccine, as their immune systems may be less able to resist the flu virus.
 The vaccine cannot provide complete protection but will reduce the risk of flu and the severity of complications.

 People who are 65 years of age or older should ask their doctor about the vaccine at the start of each flu season.
 The doctor will recommend a vaccine that suits the individual.

 Flu shot cost

-The cost of a flu shot in the private sector is around $15–$24, depending on the type.
+The cost of a flu shot in the private sector is around

 A doctor only needs to know that a person has the flu if:

 - they are already frail or have an existing health condition